-This piece was written for professor Burnside’s Elements of Style class at the University of Dayton.
+This creative nonfiction piece was written for Christopher Burnside’s Elements of Style class at the University of Dayton.
 Like everything else from that class, I’m putting it here in the oddball category rather than the academic category.
 If I remember correctly, the prompt for this one was that every sentence had to be shorter than eight (nine?) words.
 Maybe the second person was part of the prompt.
 I forget.

 In my dream I’m drowning.
 I wake up and see it’s you.
 You appear content, sleeping on my chest.
 I roll on my side, but no. You won’t have it.
 Desiring food, you bat at my face.
 I try to fend you off.
 You claw my nose.
 As always, you eventually win.
 I give up and get up.